ome/ngff-spec/ngff_spec/specification.md

 It is a list of dictionaries,
 where each dictionary describes a dimension (axis) and:
 - MUST contain the field "name" that gives the name for this dimension.
-  The values MUST be unique across all "name" fields.
+  The values MUST be unique across all "name" fields in the same coordinate system.
 - SHOULD contain the field "type".
   It SHOULD be one of the strings "array", "space", "time", "channel", "coordinate", or "displacement" but MAY take other string values for custom axis types that are not part of this specification yet.
 - MAY contain the field "discrete".
   The value MUST be a boolean,
-  and is `true` if the axis represents a discrete dimension.
+  and is `true` if the axis represents a discrete dimension (see below for details).
 - SHOULD contain the field "unit" to specify the physical unit of this dimension.
   The value SHOULD be one of the following strings, which are valid units according to UDUNITS-2.